Religion of the Shang dynasty: Attested lineage practices

-The core area of the Late Shang state comprised regions in and around the capital Yin (in modern Anyang) administered by members of the various royal lineages, with the nature and extent of Shang control over further lands being difficult to fully discern and varying over time.
+The core area of the Late Shang state comprised regions in and around the capital Yin administered by members of the various royal lineages, with the nature and extent of Shang control over further lands being difficult to fully discern and varying over time.
 (Note: The late Shang was in its early development as an authority-based state rising from chiefdoms.
-The state was made up of territories administered by the royal family and non-Shang leaders who were related to the king by marriage or supremacy recognition.
-These were called 'our lands' by the king.)
-Religious practice by these elites, as observed in Late Shang inscriptions, exhibit significant differences from the royal tradition, in that they rarely worshipped the predynastic and nature powers, and they also never divined about the High God Di.
+The state was made up of territories administered by the royal family and non-Shang leaders who were related to the king by marriage or supremacy recognition.)
+These elites rarely worshipped the predynastic and nature powers, and they also never divined about the High God Di.
 Each of the Shang lineages, however, was equipped with its own ritual staff, similar to the king.

 An example among such traditions was that of the Wu Ding-era princely lineage associated with the Huayuanzhuang oracle bones, who appears to have administered a conquered region called Rong (戎).
 (Note: Rong has been variously located using Late Shang inscriptional references as well as later Eastern Zhou (771 – 256 BC) description.
 Evidence indicates that this land was most likely located along modern Henan's border, either with Shandong or Shanxi.
 Wu Ding established rule over Rong by issuing commands to its prince, assigning a royal officer to his estate, and being the one to whom the prince reported.)
-Huayuanzhuang inscriptions attest to the lineage worship of the same ancestors seen in royal texts, on whom this lineage conferred the same posthumous stem-name as the royal tradition but with their own distinct prefixes.
-The patron of these inscriptions ordered the construction of temples in Rong, made sacrifices with both local and imported materials, and authorised accomplices to participate in common rituals.
-This prince acted as a diviner himself, and his recurring topics include the construction of temples, relations with Wu Ding and the royal family, and matters of war.
-His ritual activities were in part facilitated by Wu Ding, whom the Huayuanzhuang texts describe as supplying the prince's estate with sacrificial materials.
+Huayuanzhuang inscriptions attest to the lineage worship of the same ancestors seen in royal texts, on whom this lineage conferred the same posthumous stem-name as the royal tradition but with their own prefixes.
+The patron of these inscriptions ordered the construction of temples in Rong, conducted sacrifices, and authorised accomplices to participate in common rituals.
+This prince acted as a diviner, with recurring topics including the construction of temples, relations with Wu Ding and the royal family, and matters of war.
+Wu Ding was mentioned as supplying the estate with sacrificial materials.

 Royal leaders stationed along the western frontier worshipped more distant members of the mainline ancestral pantheon.
-Shang inscriptions also refer to Zi (子), a lineage territory sometimes sanctioned to perform sacrifices, and Lu (鹿), a royal territory near the capital which the Huayuanzhuang prince used as a sacrificial place.
+Shang inscriptions also refer to Zi (子), a lineage territory sometimes sanctioned to perform sacrifices, and Lu (鹿), a royal land near the capital which the Huayuanzhuang prince used as a sacrificial place.
 Even the leader of the Gu – textually mentioned as a non-Shang lineage polity whose status fluctuated between enemy and ally – could perform sacrifices to Shang deities.